 - Note: This is a nonrefundable credit which means the credit is limited to the amount of tax you must pay on your taxable income. *Available for one or more courses.*

 - Student Loan Interest Deduction- Generally, personal interest you pay, other than certain mortgage interest, is not deductible.
 However, if your modified adjusted gross income is less than $80,000 ($160,000 if filing a joint return), you may be able to deduct interest paid on a student loan used for higher education during the year.
 It can reduce the amount of your income subject to tax by up to $2,500, even if you don’t itemize deductions.

-- Tuition and Fees Deduction (Beginning in 2018, this credit is no longer available) This deduction can reduce the amount of your income subject to tax by up to $4,000 for 2017 even if you do not itemize your deductions.
+- Tuition and Fees Deduction (Extended through 2020) This deduction can reduce the amount of your income subject to tax by up to $4,000 for 2020 even if you do not itemize your deductions.
 Generally, you can claim the tuition and fees deduction for qualified higher education expenses for an eligible student if your modified adjusted gross income is below $80,000 ($160,000 if married filing jointly).